Localized Towers on the Composite Magnetic Monopole and the Weak Gravity Conjecture$=$Distance Conjecture Connection in Effective Field Theories: The Energy Spectrum of the CMM

 As explained in the introduction section, the mWGC$=$DC conjecture predicts that above the UV cut-off scale $\Lambda_{\rm low}$ of the Low Energy EFT bounded by eq.~\eqref{eq:mWGCboundL}, a tower of light states appear.
 The mass scale is predicted to scale exponentially with a scalar field in a UV theory, see eq.~\eqref{eq:DC}.
 We are interested in the limit in which $\Lambda_{\rm low}$ becomes small.
 From eq.~\eqref{eq:LambdalowLm} and eq.~\eqref{eq:Lm}, this can be achieved by taking small $e$ or large $Z$.
 However, when $Z$ is not large, there's not much difference between the mWGC bound on the UV cut-off scale of the High Energy EFT and that of the Low Energy EFT: From the relation between the High Energy EFT gauge coupling $e$ and that of the Low Energy EFT \eqref{eq:elow}, the ratio of the bound on the UV cut-off scale of the High Energy EFT \eqref{eq:mWGCboundH} and that of the Low Energy EFT \eqref{eq:mWGCboundL} is given as

 If there is not much difference between $\Lambda_{\rm UV}$ and $\Lambda_{\rm low}$, the High Energy EFT may not be able to describe the tower of light states that appears above $\Lambda_{\rm low}$: We would need a UV theory of the High Energy EFT to describe it.
 We are interested in the tower of light states described by the High Energy EFT, so we will consider the limit $Z \gg 1$.
-We assume that the large $Z$ limit is associated with the boundary of moduli space in a UV theory.
-It should be noted that as $Z$ is an integer, it cannot continuously vary.
-We expect that there exists a scalar field $\phi$ whose potential has minima parametrized by integers separated by potential wells, so that $Z$ has an asymptotic form
+We assume that the large $Z$ limit is related to the DC in a UV theory:

-at discrete values $\phi_Z$ at the minima of the potential.
-Here, $c$ is a constant of order one, with $c\phi_Z > 0$.